-The University will be represented by the Director of Research or his/her nominee.
+The University will be represented by or his/her nominee.

 The Appeals Officer shall ensure that all participants in the appeals proceedings receive a copy of the Research Degree Regulations and any other documentary evidence.

 The procedure for the hearing will be as below: